nickovice/BitScape/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build --configuration production` to build the project with production API.
 The build artifacts will be stored in the `dist/` directory.

+Run `ng build --configuration development` to use local API.

 ## Running unit tests